s4u/maven-settings-action/README.md

 This action setup maven environment for use in action by:
  - create maven settings.xml
  - set ```interactiveMode``` to false - useful in CI system
+ - after job finish generated settings.xml will be removed to prevent cache or left sensitive data on build system

  # Usage
 See [action.yml](action.yml)